 WHAT I WRITE

-The following ideas are flexible and can be adapted for feature commissions, opinion-led analysis, in-depth reporting, or specialist trade publications, and are designed to translate across sectors.
+The following ideas are flexible and can be adapted for feature commissions, opinion-led analysis, in-depth reporting, or specialist trade publications.
+The ideas are designed to fit a variety ofsectors.

-There are many challenges to overcome making this idea applicable across a wide range of sectors - energy, environmental, engineering, technology, finance, PR, design, construction.
+This idea is applicable across a wide range of sectors - energy, environmental, engineering, technology, finance, communications, design, construction.
 It would also work for policy-focused publications, professional and trade journals.

 Nature-based engineering and climate resilience

-Can nature-based engineering deliver resilient flood defences, restore ecosystems, strengthen food security and enhance national resilience to climate and environmental risk?
+Can nature-based engineering deliver resilient flood defences, restore ecosystems and enhance national resilience to climate and environmental risk?

-Explores landscape design, ecosystem restoration and hybrid engineering systems, and whether regulations, funding and professional culture are keeping pace.
+This feature explores landscape design, ecosystem restoration and hybrid engineering systems.
+It also considers whether regulations, funding and professional culture are keeping pace.

 What defines a modern “main event” sport stadium?

 Examines how and why those who run sports organisations are replacing historic venues with high profile, multi-functional stadiums.
-Choosing infrastructure that is designed for global events, legacy use and commercial flexibility, not just the needs of the sports team or teams that play there.
+Why modern operators and authorities prefer infrastructure that is designed for global events, legacy use and commercial flexibility, not just the needs of the sports teams.

 Strong fit for sport, finance, engineering, technology, design, construction, infrastructure and professional publications.